 The management and reporting of incidents and effective follow up with corrective action plans or Safe Work Procedures form an important part of continuous improvement of safety systems within an organization.
 Incident reporting allows an organization to identify shortfalls or failures in their safety management systems, and provides a very important source of safety statistics, which many authorities and private organizations are required to record and analyse.
 Without such data or such a reporting system, an organization’s management system can and will often fail to perform relatively to set objectives and targets relating to its Safety Management Plan.

-A sample of an Incident Report has been provided in Figure 2.
-The government bodies responsible for workplace or occupational health and safety will usually be able provide a guideline on compliant incident reporting.

 Auditing

 Regular auditing is a keystone to the success of any management system, and this is no different for safety management.
 It is important to state the objectives of auditing a safety management system and to approach it in a detailed and documented manner.
-A safety management system audit could include ensure that:
+A safety management system audit will ensure that:

 the safety management system is compliant and refers to the relevant and current legislation, laws, standard, codes of practice or other safety requirements;